Historic Stone Chalet

 In honor of a local member of the 10th Mountain Division who was killed in World War II, and who was also a particularly accomplished skier at Rib Mountain during the early years, one of the rooms is named the Joe Duskey room.

-Over the last twelve years, Granite Peak has completed a major renovation and refurbishing of the Historic Chalet, both inside and outside.
+Over the last fourteen years, Granite Peak has completed a major renovation and refurbishing of the Historic Chalet, both inside and outside.
 The stone work has been refurbished, siding has been replaced, interior pine paneling has been added, new carpet and tile laid, a new kitchen and a new tavern installed.